-In addition to the function as assessed by such tests as Visual Fields, Visual Acuity, and colour vision, an important ancillary test for glaucoma patients or suspects is 3D imaging of the optic nerve or the surrounding nerve fiber layer.
+In addition to the function as assessed by such tests as Visual Fields, Visual Acuity, and colour vision, an important ancillary test for glaucoma patients or suspects is 3D imaging of the optic nerve, the surrounding nerve fibre layer and now, more importantly, the ganglion cell thickness in the macular area.
 These structural tests are correlated with the functional test results to look for progression of or to glaucoma.

 Early in the disease process of glaucoma, individual nerve fibers in the eye’s optic nerve are lost, causing an associated pattern of nerve-fiber-layer thinning.
 This problem can later translate into loss of tissue at the optic nerve head, resulting in visual field defects and, ultimately, loss of vision.